GoogleChrome/web.dev/src/site/content/en/blog/vr-comes-to-the-web/index.md

 Entering an XR session requires a user gesture.
 To get that, use feature detection to test for `XRSystem` (via `navigator.xr`) and make a call to `XRSystem.isSessionSupported()`.
+Be aware that in Chrome versions 79 and 80 the `XRSystem` object was called `XR`.

 In the example below, I've indicated that I want a virtual reality session with the `'immersive-vr'` session type.
 The [other session types](https://developer.mozilla.org/en-US/docs/Web/API/XR/isSessionSupported#Syntax)